PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 - Core Business
 - Modules

 Like most web applications of this kind, PrestaShop is heavily **Database**-driven.
 That's where the Single Source of Truth is found.
-This means that all data is stored there, regardless of if it's used in the BO or FO.
+This means that all data is stored there, regardless of whether it's used in the BO or FO.

 > In Figure 1, the database is placed a little outside the diagram to point out to the fact that it's a system of its own that could be on a separate server, in a cluster, etc.